 I now am transitioning my belief that we are all, indeed, “connected,” and love or pure energy connects and fear disconnects us.
 When we focus upon our differences, we become fearful and nothing truly revolutionary, creative, or sustaining can ever come from fear.
 When we judge others, we take ourselves away from our best or highest selves and into a hellish fear.
 Though they may not appear as such, all of our journeys are perfect – perfect for our own lessons and impacting others simultaneously.
 Trust and focus upon love works far better than trying to avoid fear.
 And my journey continues…

 The way I now relate to the world is far different than it was 15-20 years ago.
 I am pained to witness the hate, fear, and judgment that is highlighted and spirited on by the media, the elected elite, and the fearful, but even more delighted to see still more others shifting toward peace, love, forgiveness, compassion, and service.
 History has told us time and again that violence and killing don’t create lasting peace.
-The competition/scarcity model is sorely obsolete and creation model with collaboration, communication, and cooperation lies ahead.
+Hate and anger don’t dissipate hate and anger.
+The competition/scarcity model is sorely obsolete and the creation model with collaboration, communication, and cooperation lies ahead.
 The fixes to our opportunities may not be instant enough, but the shift has begun and better things are ahead, especially when we truly realize that every thought and action does affect or contribute one way or another to this spaceship called Earth that we’re all traveling on.